eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

     The expected error for *avg_local_score*.
 This attribute is only available if you provided distance constraints and enabled neural networks (*dc* and *use_nn* parameters at QMEANScorer construction).
+NaN is returned otherwise.
 The error is the root mean squared difference (i.e. standard deviation) between predicted lDDT and true lDDT on a large set of models with similar size.